Breaking — 30 May 2026

 Turkey, Spain, Brazil, Colombia, Jordan, Libya, Malaysia, Maldives, Mauritania, Pakistan, South Africa, Bangladesh

 The foreign ministers of all 12 nations signed a joint statement on April 30 condemning the interception “in the strongest terms,” describing the detention of activists in international waters as “flagrant violations of international law and international humanitarian law.”
-The statement was coordinated by Turkey’s Ministry of Foreign Affairs and represents the broadest formal diplomatic coalition to condemn the action.
+The statement was coordinated by Turkey’s Ministry of Foreign Affairs.
+Since then, Spain has gone further than any other signatory by dispatching its naval vessel the Furor to assist the flotilla directly in international waters.

 🇮🇹 Italy